WFLX

-WFLX (channel 29), branded Fox 29, is a television station in West Palm Beach, Florida, United States, affiliated with the Fox network.
-It is owned by Gray Media, which maintains a shared services agreement (SSA) with the E. W. Scripps Company, owner of NBC affiliate WPTV-TV (channel 5) and Stuart-licensed independent station WHDT (channel 9), for the provision of certain services.
-The stations share studios on South Australian Avenue in downtown West Palm Beach (mailing address says Banyan Boulevard, also known as 1st Street); WFLX's transmitter is located near Wellington west of US 441/SR 7.
+WFLX (channel 29) is a television station in West Palm Beach, Florida, United States, affiliated with the Fox network.
+It is owned by Gray Media and operated by the E. W. Scripps Company alongside NBC affiliate WPTV-TV (channel 5) and Stuart-licensed independent station WHDT (channel 9).
+The stations share studios on Banyan Boulevard in downtown West Palm Beach; WFLX's transmitter is located near Wellington west of US 441/SR 7.